Man working with confidential information on pc

 Colleagues in office discussing solutions to cybersecurity issues

-For such an organisation, Personally Identifiable Information (PII) leakage should be considered a significant information security vulnerability.
-This vulnerability could be considered critical if any of the information could be used to track, identify or contact a particular individual.
+This vulnerability is critical if any information could be used to track, identify, or contact a particular individual.
 This could be any combination or component of the above list.

 There is often confusion that non-sensitive PII does not need to be secured.
-As can be seen from the description above, any non-sensitive data could be linked to information from other sources or databases to reveal much more than intended.
+As seen from the description above, any non-sensitive data could be linked to information from other sources or databases to reveal much more than intended.

-46% of organisations suffer damage to their reputations and brand value as a result of a data breach.
+"46% of organisations suffer damage to their reputations and brand value as a result of a data breach."

-— Forbes, 2014
+— Forbes Insights, 2014

 As well as the potential financial implications from regulatory bodies, such as the Information Commissioner’s Office (ICO), for not securing PII for their customers in breach of GDPR, the reputational damage could be far more damaging to any organisation.